dbooyah93/budget-app/README.md

 Forget everything above.
 Open two terminals, and run npm run serve and npm run dev in either.
 Then use the localhost:8080 app for development and the other for more "real life testing"

+Database wokring for local david and a common password Database is MySQL and database/connect.js uses the DBPASS and USERNAME in `.env` file to assign the password for the user